CS2103JAN2017-W09-B3/addressbook-level4/docs/DeveloperGuide.md

 ### 4.1.
 Logging

-We are using `java.util.logging` package for logging.
+The `java.util.logging` package is used for logging.
 The `LogsCenter` class is used to manage the logging levels and logging destinations.

 * The logging level can be controlled using the `logLevel` setting in the configuration file (See [Configuration](42-configuration))
 * The `Logger` for a class can be obtained using `LogsCenter.getLogger(Class)` which will log messages according to the specified logging level